-Install filters now: Installing filters certified to remove lead is an easy, low-cost step schools can take to begin protecting children immediately.
-Filters should be installed and maintained on all faucets and fountains used for cooking or drinking in schools.
+Install filters now: Installing filters on all taps used for drinking and cooking is an easy, low-cost step schools can take to start protecting children immediately.
+Make sure the filters are installed at "point of use" and certified to remove lead.